 Composed by Beaugeais during Sydney’s lockdown, recorded by Dickson in London

-– Interview with Amy about the composing process = 9 min.
+– My interview with Amy about the composing process = 9 min.

 SHEET MUSIC @ Australian Music Centre

-UK Feature Clarinet & Saxophone Magazine of Great Britain
+UK Clarinet & Saxophone Magazine of Great Britain:

 Concert Program Note